Finistere/antidote/README.rst

 Pull requests **will not** be accepted if:

 - classes and non trivial functions have not docstrings documenting their behavior.
-- tests do not cover all of code changes (100% coverage).
+- tests do not cover all of code changes (100% coverage) in the pure python.

+If you face issues with the Cython part of Antidote just send the pull request, I can adapt the Cython part myself.